oVirt/ovirt-site/source/feature/networklabels.html.md

 When attaching a labelled network to a cluster, which the label already specified on the cluster's host interfaces will result in adding that network to all of the hosts in that cluster carrying that label on their interfaces.

+#### Moving host between clusters

+Moving host between cluster that supports 'network labels' to a cluster which doesn't will be blocked if labels are used on that host.
+\* Moving a host that uses labels from version greater than 3.0 to cluster 3.0 will be blocked.

 #### Network Label constraints

 The network labels feature relies on the 'Setup Networks' api to configure the networks on the hosts.